Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Experimental Results

 The proposed CMSA can be decomposed into the following components: grouped multi-scale attention, cascaded feature propagation, spatial fusion (SF), and channel fusion (CF).
 To assess the effectiveness of each, we conduct an ablation test with human pose estimation using COCO 2017.

-Table \ref{tab:ablation} presents the results.
-The model in the first row, which has a hierarchical pyramid structure identical to our proposed network as shown in Figure \ref{fig:cmsa}a but uses standard self-attention instead of CMSA, performs the worst.
+1) Effect of Each Component: Table \ref{tab:ablation} presents the ablation results validating the contribution of each component in CMSA.
+The model in the first row, which has a hierarchical pyramid structure identical to our proposed network as shown in Fig.~\ref{fig:cmsa}a but uses standard self-attention instead of CMSA, performs the worst.
 The second-row model, while maintaining the same architecture, incorporates grouped multi-scale attention but lacks cascaded feature propagation, resulting in moderate performance improvements over the first model.
-The third-row model includes cascaded feature propagation but lacks other components, specifically removing CF and SF from the full model.
-The fourth-row model includes CF, and the fifth-row model includes both CF and SF, completing the network with CMSA.
+The lack of explicit cross-scale information flow restricts further gains.
+The third-row model incorporates cascaded feature propagation, which enables progressive interaction between hierarchical features and leads to noticeable performance improvement even without CF and SF.
+The fourth-row model further includes CF, which adaptively fuses channel-wise features across scales, reducing redundancy in the cascaded representations.
+CF alone provides only a modest performance gain but effectively complements SF.
+The fifth-row model adds SF to enhance the representational power by facilitating the aggregation of spatial information.
+Finally, the sixth-row model integrates both CF and SF, allowing complementary channel-wise and spatial fusion, resulting in more effective multi-scale feature aggregation and the best overall performance.
 The performance improvements in these models demonstrate the effectiveness of the added components.

+2) Effect of Group Number and Window Sizes: Table~\ref{tab:ablation_groups_windows} investigates the effects of the group number $n$ and window sizes ($s_k \times t_k$) in CMSA on COCO 2017 human pose estimation with $32\times24$ inputs.
+The first row model employs uniform small windows across all stages and yields the lowest performance, while progressively enlarging window sizes in earlier stages consistently improves performance by enhancing global context modeling.
+The fifth row model further increases the group number to $n=3$ in the first stage, enabling multi-scale attention within the same stage and yielding the best performance.
+These results confirm that multi-scale window scaling and multi-group attention contribute to effective multi-scale representation learning under low-resolution settings.

+3) Effect of Super-Resolution Preprocessing: We evaluate the effect of super-resolution (SR) preprocessing by applying SwinIR \cite{liang2021swinir} to upsample $32\times24$ inputs to $128\times96$ prior to pose estimation.
+As illustrated in Fig.~\ref{fig:super_reso_enhance}, SR preprocessing reduces performance across different backbones for human pose estimation on the COCO 2017 dataset.
+This may be because SR preprocessing improves visual reconstruction but does not necessarily preserve the spatial cues required for accurate keypoint localization.
+These results highlight the effectiveness of CMSA in handling low-resolution inputs directly.